Albania - Bikepacking the Backroads

 Today’s ride is not only the most challenging but also the most spectacular.
 For those riders who need a little boost, there’s always the option to hop in the support van for part of the climb.

-After our ride, we will transfer back to Tirana and share our final evening meal together.
+We then load up the bikes and transfer back to Tirana (approx 2.5 - 3 hours) to share our final evening meal together.

 The trip finishes after breakfast.
 You can choose to spend time in Tirana and grab a taxi to the airport when ready or the hotel can help you with a taxi to the airport.